 While making a research we realized that Kazakh name for menstruation – «etekkir» is literally means «dirty hem».
 The word itself stigmatizes natural process, making it shameful and offensive.
 We believe that language can influence people's thoughts and attitudes.
 So we started from what shapes mindset and attitude to the world we live in — change disgraceful word and find suitable translation for menstruation.

 This professional campaign titled '#NOTDIRTY' was published in Kazakhstan in October, 2019.
 It was created for the brand: Cosmopolitan, by ad agency: BBDO.
 This Content medium campaign is related to the Media and Public Interest, NGO industries and contains 2 media assets.
-It was submitted over 1 year ago by Creative Director : Roman Breiman of BBDO CA.
+It was submitted almost 2 years ago by Creative Director : Roman Breiman of BBDO CA.

 Advertising Agency: BBDO CA, Almaty, Kazakhstan